Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lZPrEabdP5Q.md

 ### Transcript

-> have you had an engine change to go upstream to epic's repos ah no i'm pretty sure we haven't
+> have you had an engine change to go upstream to epic's repos ah no I'm pretty sure we haven't